Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Experiment Details and Supplementary Experiments

 \subsection{Settings of Network Topology}

 Throughout our experiments, all the network topologies can be classified into two categories.
 The one contains purely random networks, and the other contains fixed latent topologies with possibilities of disconnection.
 For purely random networks, we only need a communication probability $p_c$, and each node $i$ is expected to send information to each node $j$ in each time interval $k$ with probability $p_c$.
 For networks with a latent topology, we first need a strongly connected directed network, which can be ring topology or a strongly connected directed network with a given sparsity rate.
 Next, each edge of the latent network can disappear in each time interval $k$ with a probability $p_d$.
+Note that the disconnections are reflected in out-degrees.
 This also produces a series of time-varying topologies.

-In the experiments comparing Push-Sum/Push-DIGing with our methods, we also considered the following case: Information may be intercepted or damaged during transmission with probability $p_t$.
-This case is different from the case stated before where disconnections occur, as information interception cannot be anticipated before sending messages.
-Therefore, Push-Sum/Push-DIGing cannot capture this form of information packet loss.
+In the experiments comparing \pushsum / \pushdg with PULM / PULM-DGD, we also considered the packet loss probability $p_t$ after transmission, before reception.
+This case is different from the case stated before where $p_d$ of disconnections occur, as packet losses cannot be anticipated before sending messages and are not reflected in out-degrees, which \pushsum / \pushdg cannot capture.